Vivek-abstract/angular-bing-maps/README.md

   1. Obtain source code for angular-bing-maps
     * Via Bower `bower install angular-bing-maps --save`
     * Via git `git clone git@github.com:Credera/angular-bing-maps.git`
+  2. Include Bing Maps' Javascript file in your HTML source
+    * `<script charset="UTF-8" type="text/javascript" src="//www.bing.com/api/maps/mapcontrol?callback=initApp" async defer></script>`
+    * IMPORTANT: Before using any of the directives in this project, you must wait for the Bing Maps library to finish loading.
+Use the `?callback=` parameter to determine when the Bing Maps API is ready to use.
-  2. Include /dist/angular-bing-maps.min.js in your HTML source
+  3. Include /dist/angular-bing-maps.min.js in your HTML source
     * `<script type="text/javascript" src="bower_components/angular-bing-maps/dist/angular-bing-maps.min.js"></script>`
-  3. Include Bing Maps' Javascript file in your HTML source
-    * `<script charset="UTF-8" type="text/javascript" src="//www.bing.com/api/maps/mapcontrol"></script>`
   4. Include 'angularBingMaps' module in your angular app dependencies
     * `var myApp = angular.module('yourAppName', ['angularBingMaps']);`
   5. Add your parent `<bing-map></bing-map>` directive into your HTML with your Bing Maps API credentials